 What to Serve with Smoked Oxtail

-How long should I simmer the oxtails in the broth?
+How long should I simmer the oxtails in beef broth?

 Simmer until the oxtails are tender, usually around 1-2 hours.
 The low and slow simmering process allows the collagen in the oxtails to break down, resulting in a melt-in-your-mouth texture.